OpGala/TimeMonitor/README.md

     - Go to `Tools > Time Monitor` in the Unity menu to open the Time Monitor window.

 2. **Tracking Time**:
     - The asset automatically tracks your sessions when the window is open.
 It logs the start and end times of each session.
-Closing the window or unity end a session that register automatically.
+Closing the window or Unity ends a session that registers automatically.

 3. **Viewing Logs**:
     - The main window displays the current session time and total project time.